The Audit process

 The Auditor-General has broad powers under the Act to access

-access information that is otherwise subject to secrecy or other
+information that is otherwise subject to secrecy or other

 disclosure restrictions, such as Cabinet documents.